 The terms “nature” and “biodiversity” are interchangeable.
 Human beings are an intrinsic part of biodiversity and interact with it on a daily basis.
 Our activities change and shape the landscape in which we live.
 The Convention on Biological Diversity (CBD) defines ‘biological diversity’ or biodiversity as the variability among living organisms from all sources including, terrestrial, marine and other aquatic ecosystems.
 Biodiversity underpins our economy, health and wellbeing and plays a key role in the functioning of ecosystems, their resilience and their continuing ability to provide ecosystem services.
 Ireland has international and legal obligations to protect biodiversity.

 Our aquatic systems and wetlands support internationally significant populations of birds, fish and invertebrates.
 Ireland is also relatively rich in bryophytes, algae, lichens and non-marine molluscs.
 EU Member States are required to monitor habitats and species that are considered threatened across Europe and are listed in the Habitats Directive.
-The National Parks and Wildlife Service (NPWS) have reported that only 9% of the habitats considered threatened and protected under the Habitats Directive are in favourable status.
-The habitats of most pressing concern in Ireland are those that have reduced range and/or area, notably raised bogs and species-rich grasslands.
+The National Parks and Wildlife Service (NPWS) reported in 2013 that only 9% of the habitats considered threatened and protected under the Habitats Directive are in favourable status.
+The Habitats of most pressing concern in Ireland are those that have reduced range and/or area, notably raised bogs and species-rich grasslands.

 Levels of many species are reported to be stable, but a number of key or iconic species are declining.
 One of the species of greatest concern is the pollution-sensitive freshwater pearl mussel, as only a few rivers have populations with even near adequate recruitment of younger generations.